ctigeek/razor/README.md

-razor
+This repo contains the deck and sample code from my Code Camp talk on Razor.
 =====

-Powerpoint deck and sample code from Razor tech talk.
+Deck is now available.
+Sample code TBD.